Naperville Community Unit School District 203

 Naperville Community Unit School District 203 is a school district headquartered in Naperville, Illinois, United States.

 About

 Naperville Community Unit School District 203 serves central and northern Naperville as well as portions of the neighboring Lisle and Bolingbrook.
 The oldest District 203 building still in use is Ellsworth Elementary, constructed in 1928, while the newest is the Ann Reid Early Childhood Center, opened in 2010.

 District 203 has two high schools: Naperville Central High School and Naperville North High School, five junior high schools and fifteen elementary schools within Naperville city limits.
 Additionally, the school district has one junior high and one elementary school in Lisle.
+Kennedy also has seasonal completions with the regional schools.
+For example, in the 2025 XC (cross country) season, every grade (7g boys, 7g girls, 8g boys and 8g girls) except 7g girls won, 7g girls got second place.